System Administration best practices

 Historical data directory structure

 To ensure scalability to handle potentially large amounts of historical data, it is essential that the directory structure is set up appropriately.
-Historical data methodologies contains suggestions on how to manage this.
+The section on mounting strategies for historical data contains suggestions on how to manage this.

 Monitoring